Toy Story 3: Fan project

 Iowa brothers Morgan and Mason McGrew spent eight years recreating the film in stop motion.
 Titled Toy Story 3 in Real Life, the film was shot using iPhones and was uploaded to YouTube on January 25, 2020.
-The shot-for-shot remake uses the film's original audio.
+Excluding the scenes with human characters, the shot-for-shot remake uses the film's original audio.
 According to Screen Crush, Pixar's parent company Walt Disney Studios gave the McGrews permission to release the film online.

 Music

 The film score for Toy Story 3 was composed and conducted by Randy Newman, his sixth for Pixar after Toy Story, A Bug's Life, Toy Story 2, Monsters, Inc., and Cars.
 Initially, Disney released the soundtrack only as digital download.
 This was the second instance where Disney did not release the award-winning soundtrack of a Pixar film on CD, the first being Up.
 In January 2012, Intrada released the Toy Story 3 soundtrack on CD.

 In addition to the tracks included in the soundtrack album, the film also uses several other tracks such as "Dream Weaver" by Gary Wright, "Le Freak" by Chic, and Randy Newman's original version of "You've Got a Friend in Me".
 Furthermore, tracks "Cowboy!" and "Come to Papa" included material from Newman's rejected score to Air Force One.
 The song "Losing You" from Newman's own album Harps and Angels was also used in the first trailer for the film.
 The Judas Priest song "Electric Eye" was also used in the film in the temp score for the opening scene of the film.